Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Experiments

-Due to the scarcity of large-scale public offline Chinese signature datasets, we construct the HanSig signature dataset to be made publicly available and to facilitate the development of signature verification systems.
-We generated 885 candidate names based on the frequency distributions of the name distribution in the real world.
-By generating candidate names, we took precautions to avoid potential legal concerns related to personal information.
-We collected signatures of these candidate names from 238 writers.
-To introduce more signing variations, each name was signed 20 times in three different styles: neat, normal, and stylish.
-We provide the details of our dataset collection process in the supplemental material.
-Overall, HanSig consists of a total of 17,700 genuine signatures and an equal number of skilled forgeries.
-Fig. \ref{fig5} provides examples of the collected signatures in different styles and the genuine and forged signatures.

-The HanSig dataset has several valuable characteristics.
-Firstly, the generation of names for signatures addresses concerns regarding personal information and privacy while still preserving the distributional characteristics of real names.
-Secondly, HanSig incorporates the real-world property of intra-writer variability by including multiple signature styles.
-Moreover, HanSig surpasses existing public Chinese signature datasets in terms of the number of signature samples, providing robust training for signature verification systems.
-Lastly, HanSig is advantageous for both random and skilled forgery verification tasks.

 We randomly split HanSig into a training set and a test set.
 The training set comprises 795 names signed by 213 writers, while the test set includes 90 names signed by 25 writers.
 From the training set, 20 writers' signatures (78 names) are randomly selected for validation.
-For each name in the test set, we follow a similar procedure used in the CEDAR and BHSig to form 190 positive pairs and 190 negative pairs.
+For each name in the test set, we employ a procedure similar to that used in the three public datasets to create 190 positive pairs and 190 negative pairs.
 The final test data of HanSig consists of 34,200 signature pairs.